forkkit/glamplify/README.md

     // Creating loggers is cheap.
 Create them on every request/run
     // DO NOT CACHE/REUSE THEM
-   cfg := log.Config{
+   transactionFields := log.TransactionFields{
-   		TraceId: "abc", 		// Get TraceID from context or from wherever you have it stored User : "user1",			// Get User from context or from wherever you have it stored
+   		TraceID:                "abc", 		// Get TraceID from context or from wherever you have it stored UserAggregateID :       "user1",	// Get User from context or from wherever you have it stored
-   		Customer: "cust1",		// Get Customer from context or from wherever you have it stored }
+   		CustomerAggregateID:    "cust1",	// Get Customer from context or from wherever you have it stored }
-   	logger := log.New(cfg)
+    logger := log.New(transactionFields)

-    // or if you want a field to be present on each subsequent logging call do this: logger = log.New(cfg, log.Fields{"request_id": 123})
+    // or if you want a field to be present on each subsequent logging call do this: logger = log.New(transactionFields, log.Fields{"request_id": 123})

     h := http.HandlerFunc(requestHandler)